|

 Congratulations for your gutsy essay about native Indians.

-You really nailed their plight -- and passing on wiser
+You really nailed their plight -- and passing on wiser genes

 is a solution that I have discussed with my students.
+And

-civilization as much as losing
+much as losing

 Bach's Mass in B Minor.